-We currently have a limited number of employees, and are highly dependent on our Chief Executive Officer.
+We are highly dependent on our Chief Executive Officer.
 Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel.

-We are a clinical-stage company with a limited operating history, and, as of March 31, 2023, we had 131 full-time employees.
 We are highly dependent on the expertise of Troy E. Wilson, Ph.D., J.D., our President and Chief Executive Officer, as well as the other principal members of our management, scientific and clinical teams.
 Although we have entered into employment letter agreements with our executive officers, each of them may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.

 Recruiting and retaining qualified scientific, clinical, manufacturing, sales and market access personnel will also be critical to our success.
 The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
-Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
+Furthermore, replacing executive officers and key employees, and recruiting additional key employees, may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our discovery and preclinical development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.

-We expect to expand our development, regulatory, medical affairs and marketing capabilities and potentially implement sales and market access capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.
+We expect to expand our development, regulatory, operations, medical affairs, market access and marketing capabilities and potentially implement sales capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.